 Saint John the Evangelist is a safe space for lesbian, gay, bisexual, transgender, and queer (LGBTQ) people.

 Jesus taught love of God and love of neighbor as the most important commandments.
-When we create a safe environment for everyone, we honor his teaching.
+When we create a safe, open, and affirming environment for everyone, we honor his teaching.